-- (a) A physician, appointed by the Licensing Authority, qualified and experienced in the practice of aviation medicine and competent in evaluating and assessing medical conditions of flight safety significance. - (b) The Medical assessor evaluate medical reports submitted to the Licensing Authority by medical examiners. - (c) Medical assessors are expected to maintain the currency of their professional knowledge. - (d) The role of the medical assessor and the evaluation of medical reports are further outlined in Aeromedical Guidance Manual. - (e) The medical examiner shall be required to submit sufficient medical information and documents to the Licensing Authority to enable the MAs to undertake accurate and proper Medical Assessment Review, Monitoring and audit. - Note: The purpose of such auditing is to ensure that medical examiners meet applicable standards for good medical practice and aeromedical risk assessment. - (f) Medical assessors, because of their functions as employees of or consultants to the Licensing Authority and as supervisor for the designated medical examiners, will normally have advanced training in the specialty of aviation medicine and extensive experience in regulatory and clinical civil aviation medicine. - (g) In addition to evaluating medical reports submitted to the Licensing Authority and making final assessments in borderline cases, the medical assessor will normally be in charge of Accredited Medical Conclusions.
+- (1) Undertaking regular refresher training; - (2) Participating in international aviation medicine conferences. - (3) Having practical knowledge and experience of the aviation environment in which the holders of license and ratings carry out their duties at least once every 5 years. - (b) The Medical assessor evaluate medical reports submitted to the Licensing Authority by medical examiners. - (c) Medical assessors are expected to maintain the currency of their professional knowledge. - (d) The role of the medical assessor and the evaluation of medical reports are further outlined in Aeromedical Guidance Manual. - (e) The medical examiner shall be required to submit sufficient medical information and documents to the Licensing Authority to enable the MAs to undertake accurate and proper Medical Assessment Review, Monitoring and audit.

+- Note: The purpose of such auditing is to ensure that medical examiners meet applicable standards for good medical practice and aeromedical risk assessment. - (f) Medical assessors, because of their functions as employees of or consultants to the Licensing Authority and as supervisor for the designated medical examiners, should have advanced training in the specialty of aviation medicine and extensive experience in regulatory and clinical civil aviation medicine. - (g) In addition to evaluating medical reports submitted to the Licensing Authority and making final assessments in borderline cases, the medical assessor shall be in charge of Accredited Medical Conclusions.
 An important duty of the medical assessor is the safeguarding of medical confidentiality, although pertinent medical information may be presented by the medical assessor to other officials of the Licensing Authority when justified by operational concerns or when an Accredited Medical Conclusion is sought.
-Also the audit of medical reports by designated medical examiners and refresher training of medical examiners will usually fall within the remit of the medical assessor.
+Also, the audit of medical reports by designated medical examiners and refresher training of medical examiners will fall within the remit of the medical assessor.

-Section 2 - Examinations and Certifications
+SECTION 2 - Examinations and Certifications